Michigan Retail Fraud Lawyer Near Royal Oak

 Shoplifting, removing merchandise from a store without paying for it, is just one type of retail fraud.
 Any means of theft or attempted theft from a retail establishment that involves fraudulent behavior can also fall under this definition.
 Examples are trying to get a refund for items that were not purchased at the store, switching price tags on merchandise to try to purchase items for a reduced price, or collaboration with an employee to defraud a retail establishment of funds due them, such as an employee not entering sales for food or drink orders purchased.

-Friedman Law Firm has served as a criminal defense lawyer for individuals charged with all of these types of retail fraud, from the smallest item accidentally carried out of a store to much more complex cases.
+Friedman Law Firm has served as a criminal defense lawyer for individuals charged with all of these types of Michigan retail fraud, from the smallest item accidentally carried out of a store to much more complex cases.
 A conviction for retail fraud can have far-reaching consequences.
 It can affect a person’s employability and their financial options.
 The more severe the charges, the more significant the impact on a person’s life circumstances.

 Three Degrees of Michigan Retail Fraud Under Michigan Law